squarism/squarism.github.io/_posts/2013-06-16-the-best-way-to-read-csv-in-ruby.markdown

 # 7
 {% endhighlight %}

-<p>You can see that Guest.all is much more intent revealing than manipulating a 2D array by hand.</p>
+You can see that Guest.all is much more intent revealing than manipulating a 2D array by hand.